joaohenggeler/twitch-chat-highlights/README.md

 		* `channel_name`: the channel whose VODs will be searched for highlights. **Must be changed.**
 		* `begin_date`: the starting date for this search in the format `YYYY-MM-DD`. **Must be changed.**
 		* `num_days`: how many days to consider during this search.
 Together with the previous configuration, this defines the range of days to search for VODs.
+For example, setting `begin_date` to `2022-01-01` and `num_days` to `31` specifies every VOD during the month of January.
 		* `video_type`: the type of VOD to search for.
 This may be `archive` (Past Broadcasts),  `highlight` (Highlights),  `upload` (Uploads), or `all` (all of the previous). `archive` should be used in the vast majority of cases, but it could be changed to `highlight` if the VODs have been deleted from Past Broadcasts.

 		* `bucket_length`: the size of each window or bucket in seconds.
-Words and emotes (i.e. chat's reactions) are counted per bucket.
+The number of chat messages with specific words and emotes are counted per bucket.
-		* `message_threshold`: the minimum number of chat reactions in a category that must exist in a bucket to consider it a highlight.
+		* `message_threshold`: the minimum number of chat messages in a category that must exist in a bucket to consider it a highlight.
 Used to remove any moments that do not have a significant number of chat reactions.
 		* `top_bucket_distance_threshold`: the minimum distance in buckets that is required for similar but lower ranked highlights to be considered.
-Used to remove any highlights that happened too close to each other while also prioritizing the best ranked ones and only discarding the ones with fewer reactions.
+Used to remove any highlights that happened too close to each other while also prioritizing the best ranked ones and only discarding the ones with fewer messages.
 The threshold value in seconds is this multiplied by the bucket length.
 		* `top_url_delay`: how many seconds to subtract from the VOD timestamp in the highlighted moment.
 Used to give context to each highlight.

-		* `show_plots`: whether or not to plot the number of words and emotes in each category over each VOD's duration.
+		* `show_plots`: whether or not to plot the number of messages in each category during the live stream.
 Plots are saved as images.
 		* `add_plots_url_template`: whether or not to add a short template that could be replaced with a link to these images.
 		* `show_word_list`: whether or not to add the list of words and emotes in each category to the highlight summary.